Jgarciaortega/pokedex_produccion/README.md

 This project show a app to get information about pokemon.
-This the data is obtained from the api from https://pokeapi.co/
+Data is obtained from the api  https://pokeapi.co/

 This project is working in https://pokedaw.herokuapp.com/